 First, the value of frequent meaningful feedback has become increasingly more apparent since Millennials entered the workforce.
 Research tells us that Millennials expect feedback at least weekly from their managers.
 This feedback will not occur by declaration.
 Managers and employees must be trained to gain the skills and perspectives to make an ongoing dialogue reality.
 Managers must rethink their managerial penchants to diagnose and fix, rather than listen and facilitate.

 Second, the formal discussions must be radically changed.
 The employee must be a partner and a driver in the discussion.
-The employee should be initially responsible to identify the critical duties and outcomes of the job and to track their own performance.
+The employee should be initially responsible to identify the critical duties and outcomes of the job and tracking their own performance.

 Third, the focus of the discussion should be now and in the future.
 In place of a form, an outline would be provided that could become the document of record.